In partnership with MOBOTIX

-Scylla uses three primary accuracy-boosting algorithms: 1.)
-Smart Targeting: Scylla’s computer vision core of Scylla Thermal Scanning is utilized to estimate the regions of interests where thermal measurement needs to be performed.
-It targets only relevant objects - faces of human beings which eliminates false measurements from irrelevant objects in the area.
-The major contribution to the measurement is provided from inner-canthus regions.
-2.)
-Smart measurement: Scylla Thermal Scanning uses proprietary AI-powered algorithms to derive the final temperature value.
+Scylla uses three primary accuracy-boosting algorithms: a.
+Smart Targeting: Scylla’s computer vision core of Thermal Screening is utilized to estimate the regions of interest where thermal measurement needs to be performed.
+It targets only relevant objects – people's faces, which eliminates false measurements from irrelevant objects in the area.
+The major contribution to the measurement is provided by inner-canthus regions. b.
+Smart measurement: Scylla Thermal Screening uses proprietary AI-powered algorithms to derive the final temperature value.
 It does not rely on single pixel value, nor on simple average/maximum value calculations, which proved to be less accurate in numerous experiments and tests.
-Most importantly, Scylla is powered through several measurements per person.
+Most importantly, Scylla AI video analytics is powered through several measurements per person.
 To accurately achieve that, we track the person through the area of measurement and measure in each frame.
 The system then checks the acquainted values for statistical coherency before reporting.
-Thus the system has added intelligence to self-verify each value.
-3.)
-Auto self-calibration: Auto-calibration is another proprietary algorithm that dynamically derives the current average/norm of body temperatures and detects the values which are above it.
+Thus the system has added intelligence to self-verify each value. c.
+Auto self-calibration: Auto-calibration is another proprietary algorithm that dynamically derives the current average/norm of temperatures and detects the values which are above it.

-Our system works in four phases: Detection, Analysis, Identification, and Notification: 1.
-Detection: When a person walks in front of high definition cameras, dozens of multiple images are captured simultaneously with conventional and thermal imaging technology, looking for elevated temperature, facial mask usage, and proper social distancing.
-2. Analysis: Scylla Thermal Screening instantly processes all data received, looking for elevated temperature of 38°C (100.4°F, configurable) or higher, proper facial mask usage, and social distancing protocols.
-When an abnormal temperature is detected a voice alarm is activated providing local notification while simultaneously sending alerts to mobile devices for non-monitored areas.
+Scylla Thermal Scanning system works in four phases: Detection, Analysis, Identification, and Notification.
+1. Detection: When a person walks in front of high-definition cameras, dozens of multiple images are captured simultaneously with conventional and thermal imaging technology, looking for elevated skin temperature, facial mask usage, and proper social distancing.
+2. Analysis: Scylla Thermal Screening instantly processes all data received, looking for an elevated skin temperature of 38°C (100.4°F, configurable) or higher, proper facial mask usage, and social distancing protocols.
+When an abnormal temperature is detected, an alarm is activated providing local notification while simultaneously sending alerts to mobile devices for non-monitored areas.
 3. Identification: Advanced facial recognition technology automatically scans the captured image, matching it against images of employees, visitors, or vendors found within its internal database.
 4. Notification: When detection points are not monitored by personnel, system notifications are instantly sent to mobile devices or the notification method of choice.
-This allows security or designated staff the ability to immediately identify, locate, mitigate non-compliant incidents, and/or isolate the identified person for additional screening.
+This allows security or designated staff to immediately identify, locate, mitigate non-compliant incidents, and/or isolate the identified person for additional thermal screening.

 Scylla Thermal Screening is camera-agnostic.
 We have integrations with several thermal camera providers.
-As for requirements: we require bi-spectrum (visual + thermal channel), thermal radiometric capability (as opposed to merely thermal imaging), and access to thermal raw data.
+As for requirements, we require a bi-spectrum camera (visual + thermal channel), thermal radiometric capability (as opposed to merely thermal imaging), and access to thermal raw data.

-No. Scylla Thermal Scanning is not meant for outdoor use.
+No. Scylla Thermal Screening is not meant for outdoor use.
 The reason is twofold: measuring hardware and subject of measurement.
-All thermal camera providers explicitly restrict the exploitation of indoor controlled environments only.
-Skin temperature can be greatly affected by environmental factors (sun, cold, and wind) and would not accurately reflect body core temperature when measured outdoors.
+All thermal camera providers explicitly restrict the exploitation with indoor controlled environments only.
+Skin temperature can be greatly affected by environmental factors (sun, cold, etc.) and would not accurately reflect the real skin temperature when measured outdoors.
 In general, measurement sites should not be exposed to direct sunlight, strong drafts, and air-conditioning flows.

 Alerts can be received in three ways: Scylla web-based dashboard, Scylla mobile application, or e-mail notification.

-Scylla Thermal Scanning detects and alerts if a person being measured has a mask on or not.
+Thermal Screening detects and alerts if a person being measured has a mask on or not.
 It also can provide monitoring of social distancing rules if applied.

 Centralized solutions provide lower costs and simplified maintenance.
 Installation, setup, updates, and troubleshooting are in one place.
 Additionally, the servers are put in protected “war rooms”, in which the data will be safe, private, and secure rather than having many distributed installations that increase risk.